ChrisSuess/Project-Xbow/xbow/README.rst

     xbow-submit executable -a arg1 -b arg2 -c arg3

-This will transfer all your data to the **xbow** cluster and begin running your job there.
+This will boot a worker node, transfer all your data to the **xbow** cluster, and begin running your job there.

 To check on the status of your job use the command::